Spanish brands are globally sought after for good reason. There is something about that Spanish touch that makes locals and tourists alike go crazy.

-Spanish swimwear brands
+Spanish brands – Swimwear

 Como Un Pez En el Agua

 The brand in English translates to like a fish in the water.
 Como un Pez en el agua got its start in 2010 in Barcelona.
-By summer of 2011, founders Raquel Pérez and Sandra Puig were able to premiere their first swimsuit collection.
+By the summer of 2011, founders Raquel Pérez and Sandra Puig were able to premiere their first swimsuit collection.

 They have very different roles in the company.
 Sandra focuses on communication and imagery while Raquel focuses on design.
 Each item is a one of a kind and they pride themselves in their products not coming from assembly line.